What Does Eligible Mean on a Background Check? (The Good News)

 What Does ‘Review Eligible R1’ Mean on a Background Check?

 Besides “What does eligible mean on a background check,” another common question is “What does review mean on a background check?”
-Review eligible R1 is something that may turn up on a Walmart background check.
+Reviewing eligible R1 is something that may turn up on a Walmart background check.
 The “R1” refers to a specific type of review that Walmart is requesting, usually in response to finding something on the background check that requires further questioning.
 Generally “review eligible R1” will result in a questionnaire that will need to be filled out and returned to the hiring manager.

 These questions are used to gauge how the individual has worked to improve themselves and move forward after past crimes so the responses are very important when it comes to Walmart determining if they still want to hire individuals with a criminal history.